luispedro/metarabbit/draft-links.rst

 (The Economist, which I used to have time to read, is also excellent at science, as it is at everything else).

+5. A gem found by `Derek Lowe <http://pipeline.corante.com/archives/2013/08/07/new_frontiers_in_analytical_chemistry.php>`__:

+    Emma, please insert NMR data here! where are they? and for this compound, just make up an elemental analysis...

+In the supplemental data of a published paper.

 .. [#] I quote from the preprint on arXiv, I hope it hasn't changed in the final version.